BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### Azure Service Health

-Azure Service health allows the user to keep track of the state of Azure and provisioned resources. it provides information about Azure in general - are they outgates in any region? is there a system-wide issue?. it also has service specific information - is one of the services undergoing maintanice or updates? and it has information about specific resources, and it can track the health and send alerts.\
+Azure Service health allows the user to keep track of the state of Azure and provisioned resources. it provides information about Azure in general - are they outages in any region? is there a system-wide issue?. it also has service specific information - is one of the services undergoing maintenance or updates? and it has information about specific resources, and it can track the health and send alerts.\
 The example given is monitoring the health of a virtual machine, and using the historical data of alerts to discover trends.

 #### Azure Monitor